venkataravuri/ai-ml-notes/docs/interview-notes/interview-notes.md

 learning rate, momentum, dropout, etc

-Learning Rate

-The learning rate determines the step size at which the model adjusts its weights during each iteration of training.
+Learning Rate - determines the step size at which the model adjusts its weights during each iteration of training.
 A high learning rate might cause the model to overshoot the optimal weights, while a low learning rate might result in slow convergence.
 It’s essential to find a balance.

-Batch Size

-The batch size, which determines the number of training examples used in each gradient descent iteration, is a critical hyperparameter in deep learning.
+Batch size - indicates number of training examples used in each gradient descent iteration, is a critical hyperparameter in deep learning.

-Number of Epochs

-An epoch represents a full pass through the entire training dataset.
+Number of Epochs - An epoch represents a full pass through the entire training dataset.
 Too few epochs might lead to underfitting, while too many can lead to overfitting.
 Finding the right number of epochs involves monitoring validation performance.

+The k in k-nearest neighbors.
+The C and sigma hyperparameters for support vector machines.

+### Model Parameter Vs. Model Hyperparameter

+A model parameter is a configuration variable that is internal to the model and whose values are learned from training data.

+Examples of model parameters include:
+- The weights in an artificial neural network.
+- The support vectors in a support vector machine.
+- The coefficients in a linear regression or logistic regression.

 ### What is the curse of dimensionality?
 Why do we need to reduce it?
 What is PCA, why is it helpful, and how does it work?
 What do eigenvalues and eigenvectors mean in PCA?